oceanebelle/docker/jboss-wildfly/README.md

 # Quick debugging wildfly image using docker-compose commands
 $ docker-compose stop && docker-compose rm -f && docker-compose up -d && docker-compose exec wildfly bash

+# Wildfly for microservices:
+see https://thorntail.io/ (previosuly known as wildfly swarm) Can run as its own jar for execution  for microprofile or packaged as a war to run on wildfly or other jee containerss